Newmood/IITM-notes/DBMS/PyDB OPPE.md

 a = open('name.txt','r')
 name = a.read()
 ```
-In exam, txt will be in samer folder, so we dont need to write the path of txt file.
+In exam, txt will be in same folder, so we dont need to write the path of txt file.

 ### Connecting database
 1. Create connection